MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

-dateTimeOriginal replace with createDate. .mov doesn't have dateTimeOriginal Look at EXIF filename vs Ruby basename for consistency, but be aware of my `fileBaseName` sameSecondTrue() probably not doing much, most of it is not being used -2ss sequencing for same second would be better with a, b, c etc timeNow etc reports are a mess
+dateTimeOriginal replace with createDate. .mov doesn't have dateTimeOriginal Look at EXIF filename vs Ruby basename for consistency, but be aware of my `fileBaseName` sameSecondTrue() probably not doing much, most of it is not being used Add to instructions or somewhere if a bracketed image has a stack timeNow etc reports are a mess

+## ToDone
+-2ss sequencing for same second would be better with a, b, c etc

 ### Changes
 photosRenamedTo left in as it might be useful for dubugging.
 But I wasn't using it and maybe it should go into photos.array.
 Action not implemented, ie, file not written to.